-For students who intend to pursue work as a professor, and who do not have extensive teaching experience, we recommend that one of these electives be ENG 6813 Teaching Online in Texts and Technology (3 credit hours).
+For students who intend to pursue work as a professor, and who do not have extensive teaching experience, we recommend that one of these electives be ENG 6813 Interdisciplinary Teaching (3 credit hours).

-For students who intend to pursue work in industry or alt-ac work such as in a Digital Humanities center, we recommend that one of these electives be ENG 6947 Internship in Texts and Technology (3 credit hours).
+For students who intend to pursue work in industry or alt-ac work such as in a digital humanities center, we recommend that one of these electives be ENG 6947 Internship in Texts and Technology (3 credit hours) or another appropriate 6946-numbered internship in the College of Arts and Humanities.

-Dissertation-18 Credit Hours
+Candidacy Examination-3 Credit Hours